Tourgito/Joke-Generation/generation/README.md

 # Generation
 <b>GeneratedJokes.csv</b> -> CSV dataframe containing hyperparameters for generation, a seed text and a generated output text.
-<br>Based on seed.csv.
+Based on seed.csv.

 <b>generate.py</b> -> Contains generative code.
 <br>A trained model, an index2word dictionary, a word2index dictionary and a seed dataframe are loaded to generate text.